Data conversion is perhaps the most crucial stage of a Business Central implementation.

 Will Business Central be the sole source of truth?
 If not, the integration between Business Central and other systems has to be coordinated some other way.

-When you decide to use Business Central as your single source, the Twinings team recommends 6 to 9 months of planning for a project of their size.
-They spent 6 months planning before kicking off the project in February 2019, and then 4 months during the implementation stage for data preparation.
+When you decide to use Business Central as your single source of truth, the Twinings team recommends 6 to 9 months of planning for a project of their size.
+They spent 6 months planning before kicking off the project, and then 4 months during the implementation stage for data preparation.

 Two key documents supported the planning: